L2G/windowtint/README.md

 ## Notice

 This gem is still in development.
-It's functional, but it hasn't been packaged yet.
-(Release early and often, you know!)
+It's functional but not yet battle-tested.

 ## Usage